 All you need to know about Thai money, where to exchange your foreign notes and why Thai money is treated with the utmost respect.
 Thailand’s currency is the Thai Baht (THB).
 Over the years there has been little fluctuation in foreign exchange rates and the Thai Baht has remained one of the most stable currencies in South-East Asia.

 One Baht is subdivided into 100 satangs.
-Due to their low value, however, only 25 and 50-satang coins are still in use.
-As a tourist you are most likely to encounter these particular coins when receiving change at a local convenience store and subsequently probably never actually using the tiny coins to buy anything yourself.
+Due to their low value, however, only 25 and 50 satang coins are still in use.
+As a tourist you are most likely to encounter these particular coins when receiving change at a local convenience store.
+Subsequently, you’ll probably never actually use these tiny coins to buy anything yourself.
 Although every coin has a value, satangs are rarely used.

-During your time in Pattaya, the most common coins you will come in contact with are likely to be 1, 5 and 10-Baht coins.
-On one side, they all display an image of the king, while the other side typically displays images of various temples scattered across the country.
-Therefore, it’s not “heads or tails” in Thailand but “king or temple”.
-2 Baht coins are still fairly new so you’re unlikely to be given too many.
+During your time in Pattaya, the most common coins you will come in contact with are likely to be 1, 5 and 10 Baht coins.
+The 2 Baht coin is still fairly new so you’re unlikely to be given too many of them.
+On one side of the coin, they all display an image of the king.
+On the other side they typically display images of various temples scattered across the country.
+Therefore, it’s not “heads or tails” in Thailand, but “king or temple”.

 ATM’s & Currency Exchange

-Banks in Thailand close rather early, typically at 3.30 p.m although branches in shopping malls or in significant tourist locations might close later.
-The majority of travellers will for that reason likely utilise cash exchange booths that remain open till the late night hours.
+Banks in Thailand close rather early, typically at 3.30 pm.
+Some branches in shopping malls or in significant tourist locations might close later.
+You’ll probably find that you utilise cash exchange booths more because they remain open till late.